LazeMSS/tunnelout-server/README.md

 #### USERSFILE=users.json
 **WIP: This requires a special version of the lt client** If this parameter is set then this file is used for checking if the user is allowed to connect.
 The fileformat is really simple at the moment it's just a simple json file and the key is looked up.
-Look into [users.json](./users.json) for an example file
+Look into [users.json](./users.json) for an example file.
+The format of the users.json file can be in either an object with a key and value pair of userkey:hostname or just an array of userkeys.

+#### ALLOWUSRHOSTOVERRIDE=false
+If this flags is set to true it tells the server that the client is allowed to overwrite any hostname stored in the [users.json](./users.json) file

 ## REST API